webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </circle>
 </syntaxhighlight>

-Aside from the inversion of the '''from''' and '''to''' values, note the ''glanceEnd'' animation's '''begin''' time is expressed in terms of whenever the previous ''glanceStart'' animation ends.
-And notice that in addition to the '''xlink:href''' and '''url()''' syntax we've seen used to reference objects, now we see a third form of dot syntax that references the ''glanceStart'' identifier along with the value of its '''end''' attribute.
+Aside from the inversion of the [[svg/attributes/from|'''from''']] and [[svg/attributes/to|'''to''']] values, note the ''glanceEnd'' animation's [[svg/attributes/begin|'''begin''']] time is expressed in terms of whenever the previous ''glanceStart'' animation ends.
+And notice that in addition to the '''xlink:href''' and '''url()''' syntax we've seen used to reference objects, now we see a third form of dot syntax that references the ''glanceStart'' identifier along with the value of its [[svg/attributes/end|'''end''']] attribute.

 ==Blinking==

 As is true for CSS transitions and animations, you can animate most any numeric or color value.
-You can also animate complex series of coordinates used in '''path''' definitions, so long as the sequence of path commands match so that there are corresponding sets of points.
+You can also animate complex series of coordinates used in [[svg/elements/path|'''path''']] definitions, so long as the sequence of path commands match so that there are corresponding sets of points.
 This allows the eyes to blink.
 Add this to the ''eyelids'' object:

 <syntaxhighlight lang="xml" highlight="2-10">
 <path id="eyelids" d="M 200,100 Q 100,200 0,100 Q 100,0 200,100">